Geni-96/teams-bot-ts/README.md

 ## ✅ Prerequisites

 - Node.js **18 or newer**
-- An ACS resource with a valid connection string
+- An ACS resource with a valid connection string (To create a connection string for your account, login to ACS, under homepage create a new resource group and get the connection endpoint from there.)
-- A Teams meeting that allows anonymous joins
+- A Teams meeting that allows anonymous joins.
+(ACS only allows you to control joins for org or school meetings.
+And you can join a meeting that you have permissions to join.)
 - Playwright browsers installed locally (`npx playwright install` once per machine)

 ## 🚀 Getting Started